Veganuary Co-Founder Jane Land’s personal account of a 2017 visit to a UK free-range egg farm.

 I could feel my heart pounding…

-Under the cover of night, I had entered an egg-laying hen farm, to see first-hand what conditions are really like for victims of the egg industry.
+Under the cover of night, I had entered an egg farm, to see first-hand what conditions are really like for victims of the egg industry.

 All of them had feather loss, some worse than others – their wings and tails bare and red raw.
-A number lay dead on the floor, with gaping, bloody wounds – cannibalised by the hens around them.
+A number lay dead on the floor, with gaping, bloody wounds – cannibalised by the hens trapped with them in these barren, overcrowded sheds.

 The rest will not see the light of day, until their production value drops and they are loaded onto to trucks for slaughter.